n17r4m/mpyx/README.md

 from mpyx.Video import FFmpeg

-FFmpeg(input, input_opts, output, output_opts, global_opts, verbose=False)
+# FFmpeg(input, input_opts, output, output_opts, global_opts, verbose=False)

+"""
-"Opens ffmpeg for reading/writing or streaming."
+Opens ffmpeg for reading/writing or streaming.
-"If a shape (e.g. (800, 600, 3) )" is provided for input and/or output,"
+If a shape (e.g. (800, 600, 3) )" is provided for input and/or output,
-"then it will stream through pipes, otherwise it will read/write to file."
+then it will stream through pipes, otherwise it will read/write to file.
+"""

 #Example